 - a.
 There will be one (1) class: Stallion, Geldings and Mares combined. - b.
 Each division will be subject to the Open class rules for that division -unless otherwise stated in class description. - c.
 Pony must be Three (3) years of age or older. - d.
 No Youth eighteen (18) & under may show a stallion. - e.
 One (1) Assistant or Header will be allowed in the arena only for the heading & unharnessing of the pony. - f.
 Exhibitor and assistant must be properly attired. - 2.
 Class Procedure: - a.
 Pony will enter the arena at a working trot, then perform the gaits both directions and any other maneuver asked for by the Judge(s).
 Pony will be asked to back. - b.
 The call judge will blow whistle or signal the drivers and headers, as a team to remove cart and harness from Pony and do any grooming or halter changes.
-Each pony and handler will go to the rail in the order of completion.
-After a two (2) minute time limit the call judge will again blow their whistle or signal time up.
-Any pony not removed from cart or harness and not on the rail will be disqualified. - c.
+Each pony and handler will go to the rail in the order of completion. - c.
 Headers will be asked to exit the arena with cart and harness, in an orderly manner. - d.
 PONIES ARE TO REMAIN IN THE SAME ORDER FOR THE REST OF THE CLASS AS THEY WENT TO RAIL. - e.
 Ponies will be judged at halter.
 No teeth will be checked.
 Ponies will line up head to tail for inspection. - f.
 Ponies will not be asked to move, being they showed movement in cart.